Bahrain, Pakistan

-Bahrain (Torwali: بحرین; also spelled Behrain), formerly known in Torwali as Bhaunal, is a town located in Swat District of Khyber Pakhtunkhwa, Pakistan, 60 km north of Mingora at an elevation of 4,700 ft on the right bank of the Swat river.
+Bahrain (Torwali: بحرین; also spelled Behrain), formerly known in Torwali as Bhaunal, is a town located in Upper Swat District of Khyber Pakhtunkhwa, Pakistan, 60 km north of Mingora at an elevation of 4,700 ft on the right bank of the Swat river.
 Geographically in the Swat Kohistan region, it is named Bahrain (lit. "two rivers") due to its location at the confluence of the Daral and Swat rivers.
 It is known for its riverside tourist resorts, local handicrafts, and its view of the merging of the Daral and Swat rivers.
 It also serves as a base camp for the trail that leads to the Daral and Saidgai lakes.
 Behrain is the tehsil headquarter of Behrain Tehsil.

 Demographics

 Population

 As of the 2023 census, Bahrain had a population of 76,728.

 Climate

 With a mild and generally warm and temperate climate, Bahrain has a humid subtropical climate (Cfa) under the Köppen climate classification.
 The average temperature in Bahrain is 16.6 °C, while the annual precipitation averages 866 mm.
 November is the driest month with 21 mm of precipitation, while March, the wettest month, has an average precipitation of 120 mm.

 July is the hottest month of the year with an average temperature of 27.0 °C. The coldest month, January, has an average temperature of 4.8 °C.